jrbrtsn/ban2fail/README.md

 inspired by the popular *fail2ban* project (http://fail2ban.org).
 The main technical advantages *ban2fail* provides over *fail2ban* are:

-+ All relevant logfiles on disk are scanned, not just "current" logfiles.
++ All relevant logfiles on disk are scanned, not just the current log files.

 + A unique and transparent caching scheme is employed to make this process at least 100x as fast as doing the same thing with, say, *grep*.